joecity/jekyll-now/_posts/2015-01-27-product-owner-backlog.md

 Why is this a problem?
 If a new feature comes in, Bob now has to prioritise it against 647 user stories.
 A near impossible feat; there is a good chance that this feature will sit in a back log and not be done for months, if ever.
 This is hardly agile!

 Another problem, the 647 user stories represent say 30 sprints of work.
-This means that the product owner has put effort into writing and cataloguing a huge number of stories that will not be looked at for a long time.
+This means that the product owner has put effort into writing and cataloguing a huge number of stories that will not be looked at for a year.
 By the time the team is ready to pick up these stories, the market may well have changed.
 Perhaps the story isn't needed any more; the key stakeholder that requested it no longer needs it, the client that asked for it has left.
 So the stories then have to be continually re-evaluated.
-Planning stories too far advance is a lot closer to being up front and predictive than agile and results in large amounts of waste.
+Planning stories too far advance is a lot closer to being up front and predictive than agile and results in large amounts of wasted effort.

 > Prefer responding to change over following a plan - Agile Manifesto